aredn/documentation/arednGettingStarted/node_admin.rst

 Tunnel Backup/Restore
 ^^^^^^^^^^^^^^^^^^^^^

 If you want to keep a copy of all your tunnel settings you can click the ``Backup`` button to save them to a file.
 This will backup the tunnel credentials and settings as well as the DNS value and tunnel subnets.
-If you have a previously saved tunnel config backup, you can restore those settings to your node.
-Choose the tunnel backup file to restore and you will be returned to the *admin status* page where you can ``Commit`` or ``Revert`` the changes.
+If you have a previously saved tunnel backup file, you can restore those settings to your node.
+Choose the tunnel backup file to restore and those setting will be displayed.
+Click ``Done`` and you will be returned to the *admin status* page where you can ``Commit`` or ``Revert`` the changes.
 The settings in the tunnel backup file will overwrite and replace any existing settings on your node.

 Advanced Tunnel Options
 ^^^^^^^^^^^^^^^^^^^^^^^